 RUSA awards recognize outstanding achievement by individuals and/or institutions in the library profession.
 These awards honor librarians, publishers, libraries, and authors for significant current or past achievements such as publications, program development, and leadership in the profession.
 All RUSA awards must conform to the guidelines contained in the Awards Manual of the American Library Association.
 Awards include a citation and/or a cash award.
 RUSA awards may be made to individuals or groups.
 Depending on the terms of the award, recipients need not necessarily be members of RUSA.

 Information on submission and applications forms is available from the RUSA office.
-The deadline for application for most awards is December 15.
+The deadline for application for most awards is in December.
 Awards are presented at the following ALA Annual Conference.
 For information about current committees and past award recipients, go to the Awards page of the RUSA Web site.

 Juried award lists, such as The Notable Books List and The Reading List are not dependent upon this policy as no formal award is given.
 For lists such as Notable Book List and The Reading List, administration is set by the section overseeing the list and not by the RUSA Award Coordinating Committee.

 The RUSA Awards Coordinating Committee consist of a small executive board made up of committee chair, RUSA Director-at-Large liaison, two appointed members who have past award experience, and the RUSA Staff liaison.
 This group meets at each ALA conference to plan, direct, and coordinate award activities, shepard new awards as needed, and the plan the RUSA Annual Award Program.
 The chairs of all division and section award committees form the larger committee and meet at Annual (at the new chair orientation meeting) to review processes, get training, discuss potential new awards, and suggest actions for the executive board to consider.
 Section representatives are not appointed to the Award committee as each section is represented through their various award chairs.